Drone3D-Team/Drone3D/README.md

 In case you are not logged-in, you can still access shared missions.

 You can do term related search with the top search bar to find the mission you are looking for.
-Pressing any of the mission will open the page that let you launch the mission.
+Pressing any of the mission will open the page that lets you launch the mission.

 ### Launch a mission
 TODO add screen itieneraryShow and weather